matsim-eth/discrete-mode-choice/docs/components/Constraint.md

 ## VehicleContinuity (Tour)

 *Description:* The `VehicleTourConstraint` makes sure that agents have consistent mode chains in their plans.
 There are three slots that enforce the behaviour.
 The option `restrictedModes` contains a list of modes that can only be used if the respective vehicle has been moved to the new departure location before.
 Also it is required that the vehicle can only start at and must be brought back to a specified home location.
 The *home location* of an agent is not given per se, so it needs to be inferred.
-Currently, `homeType` can be set either to `USE_FIRST_ACTIVITY`, which declares the location of the first activity in a tour as the "home location".
-This makes most sense if a plan-based model is used, where the tour in question is, in fact, the whole plan.
-Also, this setting resembles the behaviour of `SubtourModeChoice`.
-Alternatively, `USE_ACTIVITY_TYPE` can be chosen, which will search for the first activity of type `homeActivityType` in the tour and declare the location of that activity type as "home location".

-In some cases it may be possible that no "home location" can be found for an agent (e.g. if it is through-traffic entering and exiting the simulation scenario at two points).
-In that case, the modes needs to start at the first activity in the plan and end at the last one.
+For that, see the `HomeFinder` component that can be configured independently.

 *Level:* Tour